codemagic-ci-cd/codemagic-docs/content/building/access-private-git-submodules.md

         ...
         -----END OPENSSH PRIVATE KEY-----

     {{% notebox %}}
-The `-----END OPENSSH PRIVATE KEY-----` line needs to be followed by the new line character `\n` for the key to be usable.
+Note that the `-----END OPENSSH PRIVATE KEY-----` line needs to be followed by an empty line for the key to be usable.
 {{% /notebox %}}

 All environment variables whose name has the suffix `_SSH_KEY` will be automatically added to the SSH agent and will be ready for use during the whole build process.
-Check the `Preparing build machine` step in builds logs to verify that the key has been successfully added to the SSH agent.
+Check the `Preparing build machine` step in build logs to verify that the key has been successfully added to the SSH agent.

 If you wish to use a **custom** environment variable name without the suffix `_SSH_KEY`, add the following **post-clone** script to add the key to the SSH agent.